lucaspchartier/Tic-Tac-Toe-client/README.md

 [Tic Tac Toe Wireframes](https://i.imgur.com/XbA37PH.jpg)

-* User signs up
+* As a new user, I can sign up
-* User logs in
+* As a signed up user, I can log in
-* User can change password as an option
+* As a logged in user, I can press new game to start a new game
-* User presses new game to start a new game
+* As a logged in user, I can play and either win or lose
-* User plays and either wins or loses
+* As a logged in user, I can retrieve how many games I have played by pressing the get games button
-* User can retrieve how many games he has played bu pressing the get games button
+* As a logged in user, I can change my password at any time
-* After playing for long enough, user finally logs out.
+* As a logged in user, I can log out whenever I please